folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### ""Fuck these niggas up or show 'em just what prayer do?" > Prayer

-* Prayer was a major motif within *DAMN.*.
-Throughout that album, Kendrick repeatedly lamented that fact that no one was praying for him.
-However, at a pivotal point of the album,  Kendrick's cousin, Carl Duckworth, left a voicemail telling Kendrick that the cursed existence that he was experiencing was not due to a lack of people praying for Kendrick but due to a lack of Kendrick following God's commandments.
+* Prayer is a major motif within *DAMN.* Throughout that album, Kendrick repeatedly laments the fact that no one is praying for him.
+However, at a pivotal point of the album, Kendrick's cousin, Carl Duckworth, leaves a voicemail telling Kendrick that the cursed existence he is experiencing is not due to a lack of people praying for him but due to his own lack of following God's commandments.

   * *New Kung Fu Kenny
   **Ain't nobody prayin' for me**